-- Unethical, or even predatory, business practices
+- Unethical, or even predatory, business practices.

-- Engaging in industries you consider to be immoral, like gambling
+- Engaging in industries you consider to be immoral, like gambling.

-- Substantial reliance on foreign labor and supplies (off-shoring of jobs)
+- Substantial reliance on foreign labor and supplies (offshoring of jobs).

-- Poor treatment of employees
+- Poor treatment of employees.

-- Use of child labor in developing countries
+- Use of child labor in developing countries.

-- A record of unfair treatment of certain people groups, such as women and minorities
+- A record of unfair treatment of certain people groups, such as women and minorities.

-- Political positions you don’t support or condone
+- Political positions you don’t support or condone.

-- Creating and maintaining product lines or services either unhealthy or downright dangerous
+- Creating and maintaining product lines or services either unhealthy or downright dangerous.

-- A history of partnerships with unsavory entities or individuals
+- A history of partnerships with unsavory entities or individuals.

 The best investments may not be socially responsible.
 Just as businesses operate to make money, investors invest capital to do the same.
 Many of the most profitable companies from an investment standpoint will not fit your definition of socially responsible.
 If you make it a policy to invest only in socially responsible companies, you may exclude yourself from the most profitable opportunities available.
-It’s something of an “occupational hazard” of the socially responsible investor.
+It’s something of an “occupational hazard” for the socially responsible investor.
 And on the flip side…

 Not every business touting socially responsible practices actually observes them.
 We live in a world awash in marketing spin.
 This is to say nearly every company would like to describe itself as socially responsible.
 Large companies may even employ marketing and advertising personnel dedicated to creating this image.
 Whether this is an accurate description of a company is another matter.
 Marketing is all about creating a positive image, but this image doesn’t always square with reality.